Flashing Hot Tamale animated GIF

 Is a GPS download of the route available?

-We’ll also have paper maps and cue sheets available on the day of the ride, or you can download them in advance.
+We’ll also have paper maps available on the day of the ride, or you can download them in advance.

 Where's Waldo?